MarianaEel/Android-Gps-APP-/README.md

 *High Score pannel*

 ## Reset
 Hit "Reset" button to reset all measurement, including High Score page.
+Reset will not clear Moving time for it is set to record all time movement.

 ![ResetButtonImg](/resource/img/ResetButton.PNG)